PiyushJ1/PiyushJ1/README.md

 *Analyze.
 Visualize.
 Optimize.*

-**TimeLyze** is an AI-powered platform that transforms your study sessions into insightful visualizations.
-By logging your study time, tagging subjects, and noting your mood and focus, TimeLyze provides personalized analytics to help you understand your study patterns and optimize your learning efficiency.
+**TimeLyze** transforms your study sessions into personalized strategies backed by your own data.
+Log your time, tag your subjects, and your focus levels.
+Our AI analyzes this data and creates beautiful, interactive visualizations that reveal where your hard work truly goes—helping you optimize your study habits and unlock your acadamic potential.

 **🎯 Key Features**
 - **AI-powered study analytics:** Track and visualize your study sessions by subject, method, and time to uncover actionable patterns in your learning habits.